dxatscale/sfpowerscripts/azure-pipelines/task-specifications/packaging-tasks/create-a-new-version-of-unlocked-package.md

   Time to wait for this execution to complete,after this set wait time  the next task in the pipeline will be executed.
 It is recommended to provide sufficient wait time so that the command can be made into a synchronous execution

-* **Create a build artifact with the package id if the package creation is successful” /** _build\_artifact\_enabled_

-  Check this flag to associate this version along with metadata details like package\_version\_id , sourceVersion and repository\_url as a build artifact associated with this build pipeline, which allows the build pipeline to be associated with a release pipeline.

 * **Only run task if package has changed /** _isDiffCheck_

   Enable this option to conditionally build the source package only if there has been a change to the package.
 To determine whether a package has changed, also enable 'Tag latest commit ID with package name and version'.